Your Errors Deserve a Domain Model

 Return Rejections, Throw Bugs

-The same rule lives as a single line in our agents file: never throw from business logic, return Result<T, E>.
+That rule lives as a single line in our agents file: never throw from business logic, return Result<T, E>.
 Coding agents follow that one line better than any prose explanation of the taxonomy.

 Remap Errors at Every Boundary